 Three years sober.

 Six years ago if you told me that I’d be writing those three words together, I never would have believed you.
 I’m 32 now and I’m confident that if I never chose to get sober, I wouldn’t live past my 35th birthday.
-Sobriety saved my life.
-Sobriety gave my purpose and a new found love for living.
+Being sober saved my life.
+Sobriety gave my purpose and a newfound love for a living.
 I am so grateful for the strength to get sober and stay sober for the last three years.
 Sobriety gave me a new lease on life, it paved the way for love and the miraculously beautiful life that I currently call my normal.
 I am so lucky, so so lucky.
 I no longer think about alcohol, not even in my daydreams.
 I am not tempted by alcohol and I don’t miss it.
 My entire psyche is aware that alcohol will never ever be part of my life again and it finally respects that.
-The priveledge of drinking alcohol has been taken away from me and I am at peace with that.
+The privilege of drinking alcohol has been taken away from me and I am at peace with that.
 I am no longer hurt when someone asks me why I’m not drinking and I must tell them that I am an alcoholic.
 These are big things when you’re in recovery, you know?
 However, the road in my recovery is still rocky and often at times, filled with new struggles.

 I don’t know if this is the three years sober post you’re looking for, a lot of my recovery for the third year has had a lot to do with looking within and entering a whole new recovery that I’ll explain in this post.
-The third year of sobrity has been forcing me to figure out my emotional wounds and understand my past and present behaviour a lot more.
+The third year of getting sober has been forcing me to figure out my emotional wounds and understand my past and present behaviour a lot more.
 It’s heavy stuff and I’ve spent a lot of time alone being present with my emotions and finally validating them.
-I’ve had to go deep within my wounds from childhood despite thinking in the past I was attune to it all.
+I’ve had to go deep within my wounds from childhood despite thinking in the past I was attuned to it all.
 I recognise that I clearly wasn’t, I was always running away from myself and using alcohol as a tool to numb my pain.
 Through reading this post I’d like you to understand that I am not angry or bitter, I am just trying to figure out how to transfer this energy into something positive for the future.

-Inside I am still healing, coming to terms with my addiction to alcohol which during the past year started to surface.
+Inside, I am still healing, coming to terms with my addiction to alcohol which during the past year started to surface.
 I experienced many emotional flashbacks to my childhood, trauma that I had forced myself to forget and started to uncover the root cause of my pain, or as I refer to it, the hole in my soul.
 I then started grieving and only up until recently started to be slightly more at peace with it all.
 My grandfather also passed away at the beginning of the year and it affected me so deeply.
 He was 91, an alcoholic too but he quit the day I was born.
 We had 31 years together and over the last 5 grew closer, he was my cheerleader, while I was drinking and the moment I decided to stop.
 He quit alcohol just like I did, cold turkey after realising that life was just slipping away in faded drunken moments.
 He would often tell me he was proud that I quit, something my own father never said to me as he was too focused on the shame associated with my openness about my recovery.
 It was always preferred that I was silent.

 This last year I have been grieving for my inner child and the love, validation and support I didn’t have growing up.
 I’m not a peace with the fact that I am admitting this and it’s probably the toughest thing I have ever written on my blog but the wound is open and I am not putting a bandaid on it anymore.
 I need to let it heal, I refuse to pass down my wounds to my children in the future the way it was passed down to me.
-I cannot the deny the abuse any longer, nor can I play happy families to contribute to the perfect picture.
-In the end I only continue to hurt myself.
+I cannot deny the abuse any longer, nor can I play happy families to contribute to the perfect picture.
+In the end, I only continue to hurt myself.
 The glossy red apple has a worm in it and has my entire life.

 The catch 22 to ‘having it all‘ is that now I am plagued with the idea that it will all be taken away from me at any given moment.
 I am absolutely terrified of losing my husband that I am often rehearsing worst case scenarios in my head that give me anxiety.
 I finally have this beautiful world around me, a loving partner who respects and understands me but I often think that this is too good to be true.
 It’s the kind of anxiety that keeps me up at night and I get totally freaked out by it.
 Sometimes I think that I don’t deserve what I have and fail to remember how hard I worked to get to the place I am in my life.
 Everything becomes overshadowed by this dark cloud of doubt.
 I hate it, I hate it.